Travel.State.Gov >

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-Drones: All forms of Remotely Piloted Aircraft Systems (RPAS), colloquially known as “drones,” are highly regulated and restricted in Bangladesh and are subject to import and flight restrictions.
+Drones: All forms of Remotely Piloted Aircraft Systems (RPAS), also known as “drones,” are highly regulated and restricted in Bangladesh and are subject to import and flight restrictions.
 Failure to obtain import and/or flight permission can result in detention and/or arrest, as well as confiscation of the RPAS.
-Visit the Civil Aviation Authority of Bangladesh website for the latest RPAS regulations.
+Visit the Civil Aviation Authority of Bangladesh website for the latest RPAS

 Property Disputes: